ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 Pyright is also fully aware of all the latest PEPs and typing features.
 According to its documentation, "Pyright is a full-featured, standards-based static type checker for Python.
 It is designed for high performance and can be used with large Python source bases."
-([microsoft/pyright: Static Type Checker for Python - GitHub](https://github.com/microsoft/pyright#:~:text=Pyright%20is%20a%20full,)) In practice, many developers use Pyright via their editor for instant feedback as they code (and/or in CI as well).
+([microsoft/pyright: Static Type Checker for Python - GitHub](https://github.com/microsoft/pyright#:~:text=Pyright%20is%20a%20full,)) Many developers use Pyright via their editor for instant feedback as they code (and/or in CI as well).
 For instance, as you're coding, Pyright can underline an inconsistent call in red immediately.
 Pyright is also available as a command-line tool (via npm) if you prefer that route.
 One of its selling points is performance--it's been noted to be *much* faster than mypy on large codebases ([Statically type checking Python code using Pyright - DEV Community](https://dev.to/saranshk/statically-type-checking-python-code-using-pyright-2p6p#:~:text=Statically%20type%20checking%20Python%20code,for%20large%20Python%20source%20bases)), though for small-to-medium projects both tools run quickly enough.